Can the Vagifem vaginal tablet help me?

 How to use Vagifem Tablets:

 Each vaginal tablet is supplied in a disposable applicator, read the label on the medicine for dosing instructions as prescribed to you by your doctor.
-Begin using Vagifem any time of the day, but continue to use the applicator on the same time of the day.
+Begin using Vagifem any time of the day, but continue to use the applicator at the same time of the day.
 Do not consume any grapefruit products, it will increase the risk of Vagifem side effects.

-Lie on your back, squat, sit, or stand in a position so you can comfortably access to the vaginal area.
+Lie on your back, squat, sit, or stand in a position so you can comfortably access the vaginal area.
 Gently insert the applicator deep into your vagina and press in the plunger to eject the tablet inside the vagina.
 Throw the applicator away-do not reuse the applicator.
 If you missed a dose, use it as soon as you can.
 Skip the missed dose if it is almost time for your next dose and return to your normal dosing schedule.
 Do not double up on doses.
 Seek immediate medical attention if you overdose.

 Serious side effects: